 - Video entertainment (movies)

 - Reserved seating

-When to buy your ticket
+When to buy your bus ticket

 As bus travel experts, we at Busbud agree to say you should buy your bus ticket as far in advance as possible, especially during peak times or high season (which in Southern Africa runs from November to March), because prices will generally tend to rise as the travel date approaches.
 We launched a new feature on Busbud where you can view your past searches and compare them to observe the price trends of the ticket you are looking to book.

-So what are you waiting for?
 Book your next bus ride through Southern Africa!